SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 This operator adds together the ``x`` values of two points, and subtracts the ``y`` value of the second point from the first.
-Because it is in essence an ‘additive’ operator, it has been given the same associativity and precedence values (``left`` and ``140``) as default additive infix operators such as ``+`` and ``-``.
+Because it is in essence an “additive” operator, it has been given the same associativity and precedence values (``left`` and ``140``) as default additive infix operators such as ``+`` and ``-``.